ondrejsika/proxmox-training/README.md

 ip route | grep default
 ```

-Create new bridge for VMs network.
+Create a new bridge for VMs network.

 ![](images/vmbr1.png)

+Install the `ifup

 ### NAT